 The trading commission is only applicable on CFDs of forex pairs and shares.
 For all the other instruments, only spreads will be incurred as a trading fee regardless of the account type.

-Pepperstone offers 2 types of accounts to suit different types of traders in Australia.
-Both the accounts can be opened with AUD and 9 other currencies as a base currency.
-Australian Dollar AUD can be chosen as the base currency of any account type.
+Pepperstone offers 2 types of accounts to suit different types of traders in Kenya.
+Both the accounts can only be opened with USD or EUR as a base currency.
+Kenyan Shillings cannot be chosen as the base currency of any account type.

 The minimum recommended deposit amount for both account types is $200 for margin requirements.
-However, Australian clients can deposit as low as 1$ to start trading at Pepperstone.
+However, Kenyan clients can deposit as low as 1$ to start trading at Pepperstone.

 The major difference between the two types of live trading accounts is based on trading fees.
 The Razor account is a commission-based account while the trading fees with the Standard account are built into spreads only.

 All the other features offered by Pepperstone are the same for both account types.
-The number of available instruments, maximum leverage, and trading conditions are the same for both account types.
+The number of available instruments, maximum leverage, and trading conditions is the same for both account types.

-The choice of account types is good to suit different types of traders in Australia.
+The choice of account types is good to suit different types of traders in Kenya.

 The account opening process at Pepperstone is simple and can be completed within 24 hours.
-There are 4 steps involved in setting up a live trading account in Australia.
+There are 4 steps involved in setting up a live trading account in Kenya.